Head Start programme for undergraduate offer holders

 You will need to bring clothes, toiletries and a towel.
 You do not need to bring bedding or kitchen utensils as these will be provided.

-We will do our very best to accommodate everyone who wants to stay in halls.
-But if rooms are oversubscribed, priority will be given to those who live more than 15 miles away.
+However, if rooms are oversubscribed, priority will be given to those who live more than 15 miles away.

 Contact the Head Start team